Status update – work remaining

 What I did was to ask the PM to ensure that the team member is aware of the progress, as it is he or she who has to change or retain the pace to complete the work.
 Two options:

 2. Another option is to have team members submit their status updates via email.
-Doing status by email is more conducive to reflection.
-There is no pressure to look good to oneself, the team member becomes aware.
-The status may be tweaked to make to look better, but not an issue, as he or she knows where they stand – and this is what is needed for course correction.
+Doing by email is more conducive to reflection.
+There is no pressure to look good to oneself, the team member is aware, though the status may be made to look better.
+But that is fine, because he or she knows where they stand – and this is what is needed for course correction.

 So status updates are not only a communication of the status to the PM, but also to oneself and that is required for one to take the required actions.
 A PM who realizes this and makes this happen for the team members will definitely have less surprises.
 This is something I have tried while mentoring numerous PM, and above or a variation of it always had a better outcome.